NREL/EnergyPlus/design/FY2016/OperationalFaultsModeling_PhaseIII.md

 ## Model Implementation ##

 The proposed model implementation work will try to introduce more object oriented features to the fault modeling routines.
 Four new classes will be added in the EnergyPlus::FaultsManager namespace, namely:
-(1) struct FaultPropertiesChillerSWT : public FaultProperties, corresponding to the IDD object FaultModel:TemperatureSensorOffset:ChillerSupplyWater
+-	(1) struct FaultPropertiesChillerSWT : public FaultProperties, corresponding to the IDD object FaultModel:TemperatureSensorOffset:ChillerSupplyWater
-(2) struct FaultPropertiesCondenserSWT : public FaultProperties, corresponding to the IDD object FaultModel:TemperatureSensorOffset:CondenserSupplyWater
+-	(2) struct FaultPropertiesCondenserSWT : public FaultProperties, corresponding to the IDD object FaultModel:TemperatureSensorOffset:CondenserSupplyWater
-(3) struct FaultPropertiesCoilSAT : public FaultProperties, corresponding to the IDD object FaultModel:TemperatureSensorOffset:CoilSupplyAir
+-	(3) struct FaultPropertiesCoilSAT : public FaultProperties, corresponding to the IDD object FaultModel:TemperatureSensorOffset:CoilSupplyAir
-(4) struct FaultPropertiesTowerFouling : public FaultProperties, corresponding to the IDD object FaultModel:Fouling:Tower These classes will be inherited from Class "FaultProperties" which is the base class for all the operational fault models.
+-	(4) struct FaultPropertiesTowerFouling : public FaultProperties, corresponding to the IDD object FaultModel:Fouling:Tower.
+These classes will be inherited from Class "FaultProperties" which is the base class for all the operational fault models.
 The new added functions will be defined as member functions of the corresponding fault class.

 The new added fault classes will contain the information about the faults as well as the links to the affected objects.
 Take class "FaultPropertiesChillerSWT" for example, it uses member variables "ChillerType" and "ChillerName" to specify the chiller that is affected by the fault.
 Three new member variables will be added to the existing chiller class (e.g., "ReformulatedEIRChillerSpecs" in EnergyPlus::ChillerReformulatedEIR):
-1) bool FaultyChillerSWTFlag; // True if the chiller has SWT sensor fault
+-	1) bool FaultyChillerSWTFlag; // True if the chiller has SWT sensor fault
-2) int FaultyChillerSWTIndex;  // Index of the fault object corresponding to the chiller
+-	2) int FaultyChillerSWTIndex;  // Index of the fault object corresponding to the chiller
-3) Real64 FaultyChillerSWTOffset; // True if the chiller has SWT sensor fault These three variables will be initialized in the method EnergyPlus::FaultsManager::CheckAndReadFaults() which processes all the fault objects.
+-	3) Real64 FaultyChillerSWTOffset; // True if the chiller has SWT sensor fault.
+These three variables will be initialized in the method EnergyPlus::FaultsManager::CheckAndReadFaults() which processes all the fault objects.
 Then these variables will be used in the chiller calculations to activate the fault calculations when the fault presents.

 The model implementations will try to minimize the modification of the codes outside of the fault routine.
 Take the FaultModel:TemperatureSensorOffset:ChillerSupplyWater for example, all the massive calculations about the faulty chiller will be put in "FaultsManager.cc" instead of the chiller routines.
-This can be achieved by defining a member function "CalFaultChillerSWT" within class "FaultPropertiesChillerSWT".
+This will be achieved by defining a member function "CalFaultChillerSWT" within class "FaultPropertiesChillerSWT".
 The chiller routines will call this function whenever the fault presents.
-Such design will minimize the modifications of the chiller routines, and thus benefit their systematic organization and potential future maintenance.
+Such implementation design will minimize the modifications of the chiller routines, and thus benefit their systematic organization and potential future maintenance.

 ## IDD Object (New) ##